 If you are working with heavier projects, you should consider having a computer with more RAM.
 It is not unusual to have 32 GB or even more RAM when working with large models.

 Note that the supported amount of RAM varies within different 64-bit Windows editions.
 Also note that especially with laptops the physical limit of supported RAM modules may be low.

 Memory problems are usually difficult to trace.
 Do not buy the cheapest kind of memory, but consider some quality brand.

 "The faster, the better" is the rule that applies with processors.
 Note that Tekla Structures does not support Itanium processors.

-Tekla Structures rendering uses by default OpenGL technology, and graphics cards with good hardware support for OpenGL give the best performance.
-You can set Tekla Structures to use DirectX rendering instead of OpenGL by enabling the DirectX rendering switch in Tekla Structures settings.
+Tekla Structures rendering can use DirectX or OpenGL technology, and graphics cards that have good DirectX hardware support to give the best performance.
+You can set Tekla Structures to use OpenGL rendering instead of DirectX by disabling the DirectX rendering switch in Tekla Structures settings.